Attraction tickets | TicketLens

 opening hours

 The Hampton Court Palace is open Wednesday through Sunday from 10:00 am to 5:30 pm from September 4th through October 22nd.
 During the summer vacations from July 24th to September 3rd and October 23rd to October 29th, the Palace is open daily from 10:00 am to 5:30 pm daily.
-Between October 29th and December 22nd, the palace is open from Wednesday to Sunday as well as over the Christmas holidays (December 23rd to January 7th) from 10 am to 4 pm daily.
+Between October 29th and December 22nd, the palace is open from Wednesday to Sunday from 10:00 am to 5:30 pm, and over the Christmas holidays (December 23rd to January 7th) from 10:00 am to 4:00 pm daily.
 From December 24th to December 26th, Hampton Court Palace will be closed.
 The opening hours are regularly updated on the Hampton Court Palace website depending on the season.
-In general, however, it can be assumed that at least between 10:00 and 16:00 is open (except for certain holidays on the website)
+In general, however, it can be assumed that at least between 10:00 am and 4:00 pm is open (except for certain holidays on the website).

 address